ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/cluster.markdown

 Note that in the [Global configuration view](./global-configuration) an admin can change replication settings for the entire cluster while in the [Replication settings view](../../studio/overview/settings/replication), the settings will change only for a specific database.

+Another way to change failover behavior is by using the [client API](../../client-api/bundles/how-client-integrates-with-replication-bundle).

 ![Figure 8.
 Studio.
 Manage Your Server.
 Cluster failover options.](images/cluster-7.png)